Towards Diverse Device Heterogeneous Federated Learning via Task Arithmetic Knowledge Integration: Experiments

 \textbf{Baselines and Evaluation Metric.} We compare our method against standard FL, i.e. FedAvg~\cite{mcmahan2017communication} and SOTA KD-based methods designed for heterogeneous device prototypes FL, including FedDF~\cite{lin2020ensemble} and FedET~\cite{cho2022heterogeneous}.
 The evaluation metric is the final top-1 classification accuracy of each device prototype's global model on the test dataset, as per the methodology described in~\cite{morafah2023practical}.
-We report the average results and the standard deviation over three independent runs, each with a different random seed. \emph{A more detailed version of the experiments, alongside additional experiments and ablation studies, is presented in Appendix~\ref{sec:app-exp} and~\ref{sec:app-ablation}.}
+We report the average results and the standard deviation over three independent runs, each with a different random seed.